LegalAIDev/CourtWatch/README.md

 The application uses a modern architecture with these components:

 1. **Backend API (Python/Flask)**
-   - Connects to Docket Alarm/Lexis API
+   - Connects to Lex Machina API
    - Processes and filters court orders
    - Generates AI summaries using OpenAI API
    - Provides REST endpoints for the frontend